 I am currently involved in a number of research projects including the coding of the MID 5 data set, the relationship between foreign direct investment and violence against civilians, violent state behavior when facing rising de facto states, and general theories of state-perpetrated mass killing.
-I also serve as the graduate methods preceptor for the Penn State political science department, the co-president of the Graduate Association of Political Science (GAPS), chair of the Graduate and Professional Student Association‘s advocacy and human diversity committee, and graduate representative on the Penn State faculty senate.

 For more information, see my CV or contact me.